heathers0ng/jade/README.md

 Using Jade
 =====

-To run the server, simply type:
+To run the server, simply type into your terminal:
 ```
 python internal/server.py
 ```

-You MUST be located in the ROOT of the jade folder.
+You MUST be located in the ROOT of the jade folder, and run the above python command exactly as written.

-(type `pwd` to check where your terminal is!)
+**Tips on How to Use the Terminal**
+- if you have never used the terminal on your computer, read [this section of UnderTheCovers](https://cs-210-infrastructure.github.io/UndertheCovers/lecturenotes/unix/L02.html#navigating-and-working-with-the-file-system).
+- use `pwd` to check your current location, (before running jade, you should see the path of your jade folder, like `/home/annaad/Documents/bu/cs210/jade`)
+- if you are in the wrong location, type `ls` to see all folders and files in your current directory
+- type `cd` to change directory. for example, type `cd Documents` to go from `/home/annaad/` to `/home/annaad/Documents`
+    - you can also type an absolute path like `cd /home/annaad/Documents/bu/cs210/jade` to navigate to the jade folder in one command

 If you have python3 on your machine, run:
 ```